 Ingredients

-- Spice to taste with salt and pepper.
-Use other seasonings if you wish.
+- Season to taste with salt and pepper.
+You can use other seasonings if you wish.
+I often use my All-Purpose Seasoning โ a mix of kosher salt, black pepper, and garlic powder.

 Recipe Notes